abryan1811/MelodyNest/testing.md

     - This bug was due to an error in the code written, and was a simple and obvious fix.
 At the bottom of the user profile, the append to array code (useruploadstitle.append(piece)) needed to go below all the information in the for loop, where as I had it written before.

+- Having fixed the bug in which a new user could access their profile, after adding search to music, and tweaking the navbar, it seemed to cause a bug where a user without any uploads cannot access their profile or edit it.
+However, the profile can be accessed from the profile list tab.

+    - To fix this new error, I had added some unncessary files to the app.py for user_profile function.
+Piece=piece was causing it to made it a priority to check if a piece of music had been included by the user.
+Having removed this, a new user had access to their profile and edit of the profile, without having to have already uploaded.

 ## User opinions